Josh-VH/Monte-Rosa-Field-Data-2017-to-2020/README.md

 # Monte-Rosa-Field-Data-2017-to-2020
-Geological field work data within the Monte Rosa massife, obtained during research for a PhD at the University of Lausanne (maps, sample locations, structural measurements, and photographs)
+Geological field work data within the Monte Rosa massif, obtained during research for a PhD at the University of Lausanne (maps, sample locations, structural measurements, and photographs)

 In order to access data at each location point within separate layers on QGIS: